Comparison · VERIFIED APRIL 2026

 Quick verdict

-Choose Cursor if you need software developers wanting ai-assisted coding.
-Choose Jan if you prioritize privacy-conscious users wanting a simple local ai chat app.
+Choose Cursor if your daily work is mostly AI-first code editing inside a forked VS Code.
+Choose Jan if your daily work is mostly open-source ChatGPT alternative that runs entirely on your machine.
 Cursor scores higher in user reviews (4.7 vs 4.3).
 Both offer free tiers — try each before committing.

 Cursor